Biomechanics: Continuum biomechanics

 The mechanical analysis of biomaterials and biofluids is usually carried forth with the concepts of continuum mechanics.
-This assumption breaks down when the length scales of interest approach the order of the micro structural details of the material.
-One of the most remarkable characteristic of biomaterials is their hierarchical structure.
+This assumption breaks down when the length scales of interest approach the order of the microstructural details of the material.
+One of the most remarkable characteristics of biomaterials is their hierarchical structure.
 In other words, the mechanical characteristics of these materials rely on physical phenomena occurring in multiple levels, from the molecular all the way up to the tissue and organ levels.

-Biomaterials are classified in two groups, hard and soft tissues.
+Biomaterials are classified into two groups: hard and soft tissues.
 Mechanical deformation of hard tissues (like wood, shell and bone) may be analysed with the theory of linear elasticity.
-On the other hand, soft tissues (like skin, tendon, muscle and cartilage) usually undergo large deformations and thus their analysis rely on the finite strain theory and computer simulations.
+On the other hand, soft tissues (like skin, tendon, muscle, and cartilage) usually undergo large deformations, and thus, their analysis relies on the finite strain theory and computer simulations.
 The interest in continuum biomechanics is spurred by the need for realism in the development of medical simulation.

+Neuromechanics

+Neuromechanics uses a biomechanical approach to better understand how the brain and nervous system interact to control the body.
+During motor tasks, motor units activate a set of muscles to perform a specific movement, which can be modified via motor adaptation and learning.
+In recent years, neuromechanical experiments have been enabled by combining motion capture tools with neural recordings.